How to Cook Fish

 How to Sous Vide Fish

-The process of sous vide involves vacuum sealing your fish in a plastic bag and heating it in a tub of water for a lengthy period of time.
+The process of sous vide involves vacuum sealing the fish in a plastic bag and heating it in a tub of water for a lengthy period of time.
 Sous vide allows you to cook fish at an exact temperature allowing for perfectly cooked, moist fish every time.

 How Long to Sous Vide Fish?